Blue Neighbourhood

 Blue Neighbourhood is the debut studio album by Australian singer Troye Sivan.
-It was released internationally on 4 December 2015 via EMI Music Australia and Capitol Records America.
-The album is preceded by Sivan's fourth extended play Wild, which served as a 6-song opening installment to Blue Neighbourhood.
+It was released internationally on 4 December 2015 via EMI Music Australia and Capitol Records.
+The album was preceded by Sivan's fourth extended play Wild, which served as a 6-song opening installment to Blue Neighbourhood.

 The album has generated the singles "Wild", "Youth", "Talk Me Down" and "Heaven".
 "Wild" was ultimately remixed and re-released as a single with Alessia Cara.

 Release and promotion

 On 13 October 2015, Sivan revealed that Wild served as an opening introduction to the album.
 Pre-orders for the album opened on 15 October 2015, with the album reaching No. 1 within hours on the iTunes Store in ten countries, including the United States.
 "Talk Me Down" was included as a promotional single to those who pre-ordered the album and was the only previously unreleased song made available before release.
 Those who had already purchased Wild received a discount to purchase Blue Neighbourhood.
 Sivan also launched merchandise bundles on his site, selling jumpers with the album logo, candles scented to match the mood of his songs, CDs, vinyl, posters, digital downloads, bags, and notebooks.
 On 22 May, Sivan performed at the 2016 Billboard Music Awards.
 On 28 August, Sivan performed at the pre-show of the 2016 MTV Video Music Awards.
 Sivan embarked on two concert tours to promote the album: the first is the Blue Neighbourhood Tour and later the Suburbia Tour.